 Shypoke Vineyards is located just south of Calistoga.
 The name Shypoke comes from an old family folk name that refers to Blue Herons; these birds still nest in the riparian zone next to their vineyards.
-The owner of Shypoke, Peter Heitz has family ties dating back to 1896 in the Napa Valley which makes his family among the oldest of the winemaking families in the Napa area.
+The winery was founded by Peter Heitz (today he and his wife Meg oversee all the operations of this tiny brand).
+Peter has family ties dating back to 1896 in the Napa Valley which makes his family among the oldest of the winemaking families in the Napa area.
 In fact, their old stone ghost winery still exists just west of their main vineyard.

 Before wine became as popular as it is today, Napa Valley had two Co-Ops, one just south of St. Helena and one located in Calistoga.
 Vintners would sell their grapes to this Co-Op and take turns being the winemaker.
 Peter’s grandfather was the head winemaker at the Co-op during the 1950’s and 60’s.
-Today Shypoke farms 10 acres of grapes and focuses on producing 4 wines, Sangiovese, Charbono, Petite Sirah, and Cabernet Sauvignon (about 1000 cases total).
+Today Shypoke farms 10 acres of grapes and focuses on producing 4 wines, Sangiovese, Charbono, Petite Sirah, and Cabernet Sauvignon and produces about 1000 cases each year).

-All wines we tried were 2005 vintage.
-We started with their Sangiovese which is 100% varietal.
-This is a nice light summer wine full of raspberry and strawberry flavors with just a touch of vanilla on the finish.
-Shypoke is most known for the rather obscure varietal, Charbono.
-There are approximately 50-60 acres of this French varietal planted in the world and at least 30 of these acres are planted in the northern Napa Valley near Calistoga.
+All wines we initially tried with Peter were from the 2005 vintage.
+The 2005 Shypoke Vineyards Sangiovese is 100% varietal.
+This is a pleasing light summer wine featuring raspberry and strawberry flavors with just a touch of vanilla on the finish.
+Shypoke is most known for the rather obscure variety, Charbono.
+There are approximately 50-60 acres of this French variety planted in the world and at least 30 of these acres are planted in the northern Napa Valley near Calistoga.
 Based on these numbers, Shypoke has approximately 13% of the world’s planted Charbono.

-It is a somewhat difficult varietal to grow as bud break comes very early in the season, typically before the frost season is over.
-This grape really likes the Calistoga area as during the summer you can easily have 30-40 degree swings in temperature between day and night.
+It is a somewhat difficult variety to grow as bud break comes very early in the season, typically before the frost season is over.
+This grape really thrives in the Calistoga area as during the summer there are easily 30-40 degree swings in temperature between day and night.
 We’ve had a number of Charbonos in the area and theirs is one of the nicest.
-This varietal produces wines that are very low in acid as well as in alcohol.
+This variety produces wines that are very low in acid as well as in alcohol.
 However, contrary to belief these factors do not diminish the fruit flavors whatsoever.
 Their version is a very full bodied wine with a nice mouth feel and some spiciness that will pair very well with food.